leallysmith/ETALHowTo/docs/Beaver Dam Monitoring/virtualcensusing.md

 Once logged in, click on **“New Survey”** in the upper left to begin creating a new survey.
 Click **“Get started”** under **"Blank survey"**.

 Once the survey has been created give your new survey a relevant title.
 When naming the surveys, try to be very specific.
-When publishing surveys to ArcGIS Online, the surveys will be uploaded as Feature Layers, just like shapefiles and other layer files.
+The surveys will be uploaded to ArcGIS Online as Feature Layers, just like shapefiles and other layer files.
 Be very specific about what area the survey is for, and that it is a survey.
 This helps to quickly find and determine which feature layers are actual surveys in the ArcGIS Online content.

 The right hand side of the screen will display a menu where survey questions can be created.
 Click and drag two **"Dropdown"** questions into the survey.
 Additional questions can be added at this time.
 If using imagery with multiple date captures (e.g. Google Earth Pro) **"Single choice"** questions can be added for each date with an option for "Yes" or "No".
 Doing the questions for date in this way makes the resulting feature layer's attribute table easier to use for any later data processing.